qckhanh195/chrome_locker/README.md

 > 😄 Thank you for your interest and support. 💖

-> ✨ This extension was created with the help of ChatGPT :D 🤖
+> ✨ This extension was created with the companionship and efforts of my assistant — ChatGPT :D 🤖